MiguelOliveira1200874/RestaurantManagingAPP/README.md

 - Customer Feedback

 ## Testing
-Describe the process for running tests within your project.
-Mention any utilized frameworks such as JUnit or Spring Boot Test.
+JUnit and Spring Boot Test.

 ## Contribution
 Guidelines for those interested in contributing to the project: